jderr-mx/covfefe/README.md

 and the discovery of [this thread](https://codegolf.stackexchange.com/questions/123685/covfefify-a-string) on stackoverflow's [codegolf](http://codegolf.stackoverflow.com) was the inspiration

-Built with create-react-app and semantic-ui-react
+Built with React, Tailwindcss and Parcel

-Open Source is awesome, even if our president is not.

 [Live Site](http://covfefe.johnderr.net)